Aug. 31, 2023

 Dennie van den Biggelaar, OneSurance, in VVP special Digital Innovation 2023

-With the meteoric rise of AI, the insurance industry is about to undergo a revolution.
-This is taking place at insurers, but it also has major implications for the advisor.
-Will AI replace the advisor ?
-And how can you, as an intermediary , stay relevant in this rapidly changing environment?
+Due to the rapid rise of AI, the insurance sector is on the verge of a revolution.
+This is taking place among insurers, but also has major consequences for account managers.
+Will AI account managers ?
+And how can brokers and MGAs remain brokers and MGAs in this rapidly changing environment?

 Mathematics is an exact science that has been used to calculate premiums and risks since the inception of insurance.
 This was traditionally done by actuaries.
 However, with the rise of machine learning (ML) and artificial intelligence (AI), it is possible to use advanced mathematical formulas (algorithms) to analyze large amounts of data and discover patterns and trends.
 This already led to more accurate premium calculations (example the VPI box).
 The combination of AI and the vast amounts of data that insurers have can also be used to make underwriting and claims handling processes much more efficient and offers opportunities for personalized customer service at scale.
 All of this means that tomorrow's winning insurers will definitely drastically reduce their cost loading, while the customer service will actually be much better.

-The hard truth is that this will put further pressure on the intermediary 's earnings model.
-After all, the intermediary becomes a relatively expensive distribution channel if both informing, advising and managing can largely be done by algorithms for a fraction of the commission that is currently paid.
+The harsh truth is that this will put brokers and MGAs pressure on the revenue model of brokers and MGAs .
+After all, brokers and MGAs a relatively expensive distribution channel if informing, advising, and managing can largely be done by algorithms for a fraction of the commission that is currently paid.

 Consumers, in turn, can find the information they are looking for increasingly easily on the Internet.
 For example, you can very simply askChatGPT what are the 20 most important points to consider when insuring a motorhome, for example.
 There are already several apps on the market that provide tailored financial advice using AI, such as Parthean or Mint.
 Admittedly not yet suitable for linking your Dutch bank accounts.

-Thus, in this rapidly changing environment where AI is having a major impact on the insurance industry, it is critical for intermediary to make the right strategic decisions.
-On the one hand, by focusing even more on deployment of human attributes and, on the other, by learning to harness the power of AI to support their work.
+In this rapidly changing environment, where AI is having a major impact on the insurance sector, it is brokers and MGAs crucial for brokers and MGAs to make the right strategic decisions.
+On the one hand, by focusing even more on the use of human qualities and, on the other hand, by learning to harness the power of AI to support their work.

 Human qualities such as kindness, empathy, empathy, trust and respect are difficult to replicate by AI.
 It has been mentioned many times in this magazine, these qualities are and will continue to be essential for building good relationships with customers.
 Customer comes from the French word "chalant," which means as much as "attention.
 After all, we all know the word "nonchalant.
 With personal attention, advisors can create a loyalty factor beyond the purely transactional relationship between client and AI system.
 Especially if you also provide proactive support so that clients feel valued and well cared for.

-Advisors can also specialize, building in-depth knowledge within specific niches or product areas.
-By staying abreast of the latest developments, advisor can provide valuable insights far beyond what AI can provide by harnessing their intuition.
+Advisors can also specialize and build in-depth knowledge within specific niches or product areas.
+By staying up to date with the latest developments, account managers can account managers their intuition account managers provide valuable insights that go far beyond what AI can deliver.

-So far so good, but as an intermediary with sometimes tens of thousands of clients, how can you give everyone that personal attention?
-Employing more advisors is not scalable and far too expensive.
-So how do I ensure that the advisor 's scarce time is used as effectively as possible and that time is invested in the right client at the right time?
+So far so good, but how can brokers and MGAs sometimes tens of thousands of customers give everyone personal attention?
+Hiring more advisors is not scalable and far too expensive.
+So how do I ensure that account managers scarce time is used account managers effectively account managers possible and that time is invested in the right customer at the right time?
 Smart AI tooling can help with this.

 The power of AI